sofiane-abou-abderrahim/react-quiz/README.md

 1. add a new `answerState` state that controls our current answer state in `Quiz.jsx`
 2. dynamically change the color of the selected answer

+## 8. Splitting Components Up To Solve Problems

+1. shuffle the answers once when the `activeQuestionIndex` changes by using the `useRef` hook in `Quiz.jsx`
+2. create a `Answers.jsx` component to make sure that the answers are shuffled every next questions & that the answer doesn't remain selected
+3. output the `<Answers>` component in `Quiz.jsx`
+4. create a `Question.jsx` component to use only one `key` prop